sybip/gtm-lab/README.md

 using only unrestricted, publicly available information.
 All project code is open source under the [MIT license](/LICENSE).

-The inspiration for the project was a message posted by user **dillon** on the goTenna community forum:
-> put a goTenna assembly line in every home and let’s see them fight this door-to-door

 While the long-term goal of the project is a fully GTM interoperable open-source protocol stack running on open-source hardware, the short term goal is really just to have fun and share the lessons learned.